Scores feared dead as passenger jet crashes in Pakistan

 Pakistan's Prime Minister Imran Khan sent his condolences to the victims of the crash in a tweet, vowing an immediate investigation into the disaster.

-Pakistan has a chequered military and civilian aviation safety record, with frequent plane and helicopter crashes over the years.
+Pakistan has a checkered military and civilian aviation safety record, with frequent plane and helicopter crashes over the years.

 In 2016, a Pakistan International Airlines plane burst into flames after one of its two turboprop engines failed while flying from the remote northern to Islamabad, killing more than 40 people.